xyzbis/xingyu-sonya-zhu.github.io/_pages/about.md

     - Policy Challenges and International Spillovers in Times of High Inflation.
 Co-organize with BoE, ECB and IMF.
 London, 27-28 April 2023.
     - 12th Workshop on "Exchange Rates".
 Co-organize with Banca d'Italia and ECB.
 13 December 2022.
   * Recruitment Committee (2021, 2022).
-  * Board member of Female Economist Network of Stockholm and Uppsala (2017).
+  * Board Member of Female Economist Network of Stockholm and Uppsala (2017).

 ### EDUCATION
 * Ph.D. in Finance, Stockholm School of Economics, 2021.